 The Piccolomini Library, a Jewel within a Gem

-So you’ve stepped into the Cathedral and need a few moments to accustom yourself to the richness of the interiors.
+So you’ve stepped into the Cathedral and need a few moments to accustom yourself to its rich interiors.
 You don’t know where to start, from the excellent works of art made on the pavements to the black and white marble columns.
 Take one piece at a time and work yourself halfway into the Cathedral, then head to your left to the Piccolomini Library.

 Suppose you’re wondering what a library is doing within the Siena Duomo.
 In that case, we must first explain the importance of the Piccolomini name in Siena.
 You’ve likely already seen it both in Siena and the area, mainly if you’ve also visited Pienza in the Val d’Orcia, where the family was from.